 A second important factor to consider when deciding if a research question is interesting is whether answering it will fill a gap in the research literature.
 Again, this means in part that the question has not already been answered by scientific research.
 But it also means that the question is in some sense a natural one for people who are familiar with the research literature.
-For example, the question of whether human figure drawings can help children recall touch information would be likely to occur to anyone who was familiar with research on the unreliability of eyewitness memory (especially in children) and the ineffectiveness of some alternative interviewing techniques.
+For example, the question of whether taking lecture notes by hand can help improve students' exam performance would be likely to occur to anyone who was familiar with research on notetaking and the ineffectiveness of shallow processing on learning.

 A final factor to consider when deciding whether a research question is interesting is whether its answer has important practical implications.
-Again, the question of whether human figure drawings help children recall information about being touched has important implications for how children are interviewed in physical and sexual abuse cases.
+Again, the question of whether taking notes by hand improves learning has important implications for education, including classroom policies concerning technology use.
 The question of whether cell phone use impairs driving is interesting because it is relevant to the personal safety of everyone who travels by car and to the debate over whether cell phone use should be restricted by law.